 • Scholarship Link

-• Scholarship Amount: Full tuition, monthly living stipend, round-trip airfare to the UK, visa fees, and additional travel and arrival allowances
+• Scholarship Amount: Tuition fees, a monthly living stipend, economy travel to and from the UK, a visa application cost, arrival and departure allowances, and other approved allowances

-The Chevening Scholarships, funded by the UK government through the Foreign, Commonwealth & Development Office and partner organizations, offer fully funded opportunities for one-year taught master’s programs at leading UK universities.
-These prestigious awards typically cover full tuition, international travel, a monthly living allowance, and key visa and travel-related costs.
-Chevening looks for applicants with strong academic records, proven leadership potential, and a clear commitment to creating positive impact in their home countries.
-Eligible candidates from Chevening-participating countries apply through their national Chevening application portal, following the annual timelines and guidelines outlined on the official scholarship information pages.
+The Chevening Scholarships, funded by the UK government through the Foreign, Commonwealth & Development Office and partner organizations, offer fully funded opportunities for one-year taught master’s programs at UK universities.
+These awards typically cover tuition fees, international travel, a monthly living allowance, a visa application cost, and key travel-related allowances.
+Chevening looks for applicants with strong academic records, at least 2,800 hours of work experience, proven leadership potential, and a clear commitment to creating positive impact in their home countries.
+Eligible candidates from Chevening-participating countries apply through the national Chevening application portal and must follow the annual timelines and guidelines outlined on the official scholarship information pages.

 Here are some of the students who were able to study a master’s degree in the United Kingdom for free!